BaileyGingerTechnology/PDXEspresso/README.md

 HOWEVER that causes a permission denied bug whenever the splunk forwarder is ran with the splunk user.
 I have no idea what is causing this but it does not affect the functionality of the splunk server nor the splunk forwarder.
 At least to my knowledge

+# April 11th 2017
+Version 0.7.1 .
+Added new functionality to exsisting functions such as the backup functions and webserver functions.
+I finally was able to add a distro detection file that other sub scripts will read off of, this will allow me to redirect the user to different subscripts without writting additional code.
+So far most of the code seems redundant, I rewrite code that should be put in classes and instantiated from.
+But there is not a native way of writting classes & objects in bash without doing some voodoo that I am not yet so sure of.